mitulsavani/EventUp/README.md

 # Build

-- Through the console: `expo start iOS`
+- Through the console: `expo start iOS`<br/>
-If you have an iOS simulator installed on XCode, it will automatically launch Otherwise you can scan the generated QR code on an iOS device.
+If you have an iOS simulator installed on XCode, it will automatically launch<br/>
+Otherwise you can scan the generated QR code on an iOS device.
 - From expo:
 Scan the QR code from this link on an iOS device: https://expo.io/@mitulsavani/Front-end